4:45 Insufficient Fund Checks and Debt Recovery

 Insufficient Fund Checks

 The Superintendent or designee is responsible for collecting up to the maximum fee authorized by State law for returned checks written to the District that are not honored upon presentation to the respective bank or other depository institution for any reason.
-The Superintendent is authorized to contact the Board’s attorney whenever necessary to collect the returned check amount, fee, collection costs and expenses, and interest.
+The Superintendent is authorized to contact the Board Attorney whenever necessary to collect the returned check amount, fee, collection costs and expenses, and interest.

 Delinquent Debt Recovery

-2. Certifying to the IOC that the debt is past due and legally enforceable, and notifying the IOC of any change in the status of an offset claim.
+3. Certifying to the IOC that the debt is past due and legally enforceable, and notifying the IOC of any change in the status of an offset claim for delinquent debt.

 ADOPTED: November 22, 2004